google/evojax/scripts/benchmarks/Readme.md

 # Utilities for Benchmarking EvoJAX Algorithms

 This repository contains benchmark results, helper scripts, ES configurations and logs for testing the performance of evolutionary strategies in [`evojax`](https://github.com/google/evojax/).
-These can be useful, when aiming to merge a new JAX-based ES into the projects.
+These can be useful, when aiming to merge a new JAX-based ES into the project.

 ## Installation